nsollazzo/CorporateCash/README.md

 ### Is CorporateCash an easy way to get Bitcoin?

-It is widely believed that CorporateCash Node Operators (the CorporateCash Group) will be able to link transactions with user accounts and that there will be no way to use CorporateCash anonymously.
+CorporateCash Node Operators (the CorporateCash Group) can link transactions with user accounts, there will be no way to use CorporateCash anonymously.
-If these predictions are correct using CorporateCash to buy bitcoin will have significant privacy implications because the transaction will link the bitcoin you buy to your identity.
-Bitcoin privacy tools (such as CoinJoin) will help limit this issue somewhat, but it is better to acquire bitcoin without providing your personal information.
+Using CorporateCash to buy bitcoin will have significant privacy implications because the transaction will link the bitcoin you buy to your identity.
+Bitcoin privacy tools (such as CoinJoin) help limit this issue somewhat, but it is better to acquire bitcoin without providing your personal information.

 ### Its it free to send CorporateCash?
-It has been reported that CorporateCash can be sent with zero fees.
+CorporateCash claims to have zero fees.
 It is not free to send CorporateCash; as with many modern services the cost is likley to be your personal data.
-It is expected that the reason companies are willing to spend Millions of Dollars to be a part of the CorporateCash Group is to access consumer spending data.